-BREADTH COURSES 2020-2021
+BREADTH COURSES

-The list of Area Breadth Courses below shows the breadth courses currently planned for the 20-21 academic year.
-Some courses are marked with an (asterisk) and some are marked with an - (em-dash).
-Classes marked with are recommended for students from outside an area since they:
+The list of Area Breadth Courses below shows the breadth courses currently planned for the 22-23 academic year.
+Some courses are marked with an \ (asterisk) and some are marked with an - (em-dash).
+Classes marked with \ are recommended for students less familiar or experienced in an area since they:

-- assume an undergraduate background in the relevant area-no more and no less; - are meant to be accessible to all Computer Science graduate students, not just those in the area; and - are offered on a regular basis so students can plan ahead.
+- are designed and meant to be accessible to all Computer Science graduate students, not just those in the area, and typically only assume an undergraduate background in the relevant area; and - are offered on a regular basis so students can plan ahead.